Bagadazz/Create-a-Voice-Assistant-with-OpenAI-s-GPT-3-and-IBM-Watson/README.md

 - IBM Watson

 ## Content :
-- Create a Voice Assistant with OpenAI's GPT-3 and IBM Watson
+- How to create a voice assistant step by step using OpenAI GPT-3 and IBM Watson.
+This can be used for other advanced projects such as a website assistant